We know tap water is loaded with fluoride but is there bottled water without fluoride?

-As a high percentage of bottled water comes from tap water, drinkers of bottled water are essentially just paying for tap water to be filtered.
+Since a high percentage of bottled water comes from tap water, drinkers of bottled water are essentially just paying for tap water to be filtered.

 Making the solution clear and simple.

 Instead of filling the pockets of the CEO’s of major bottled water brands- keep yours full, by cutting out the middleman and filtering your own water.
 Unless you go with the good brands… They deserve the money.

 Safe Sources Of Water Without Fluoride?

 Drinking water should help you prevent disease, not bring you closer to disease.